Sticking With a Frugal Lifestyle Month After Month

 by Gary Foreman

-I’ve been reading your column and have decided to change my financial habits.
-I’m tired of being in debt and never knowing where my paycheck goes, but I’m not sure if I have what it takes to stay with it.
+I have decided to change my financial habits.
+I’m tired of being in debt and never knowing where my paycheck goes, but I’m unsure if I have what it takes to stay with it.
 Is there some advice or help that you can give me to make this a real lifestyle change?

 Judi